japan-patel/devops_with-_docker/README.md

 # devops_with-_docker
-Learning Devops with Docker with University of Helsinki's course
+Learning Devops with Docker from University of Helsinki